ctaho19/fssg/docs/PIPELINE_STRUCTURE_GUIDE.md

 - **Large Functions**: Avoid monolithic functions that are difficult to test and maintain
 - **Inconsistent Error Handling**: Standardize how errors are caught and reported
 - **Missing Type Hints**: Always include type hints for better code readability and IDE support
+- **Unused Code**: Remove unused imports, functions, and variables that create clutter
+- **Dead Code**: Eliminate code paths that are never executed or functions never called

 ### 2. `config.yml`